title banner for Derbyshire UK - Derbyshire and Peak District GuideDerbyshire and Peak District Country Houses and Gardens

 Buxton Hall

-The Old Hall Hotel was originally Buxton Hall.
+The Old Hall Hotel at Buxton in Derbyshire, was originally Buxton Hall.
 It was built by the 6th Earl of Shrewsbury, George Talbot, whose wife was Bess of Hardwick, in 1550, replacing an earlier building.

 Buxton Hall is situated over a natural spring, the warm mineral waters of which were the reason for Buxton's origin.
 This was the site of the Roman Baths ("Aqua Arnemetiae") thought to have been named after the Celtic water Goddess Arnemetiae.